-Drinking enough water is important for a good health.
+Drinking enough water is very important for a good health.
 No matter if working in an office or hiking in summer.

 Drinking enough water will help you think better, boost your brainpower, increase your mood, will help against headaches, regulates your body temperature, etc.

-For a normal day in your life without any extreme excersice and no hot and humid weather doctors say an equivalent of eight 8-ounce (200ml) glasses of water should a nice amount of liquid.
+For a normal day in your life without any extreme exercise and no hot and humid weather doctors say an equivalent of eight 8-ounce (200ml) glasses of water should a nice amount of liquid.
 (This can vary from human to human though…)

 While you are out and hiking, or doing other exercise, it is important to drink enough to replace the fluid you are losing while sweating (and yes, this happens during winter hikes too) and keep you alert and your brain boosted…

 Not drinking enough can get you in serious troubles if you are far away from any help..

 One thing that’s always good to do is to drink enough before you go out to hike.
 That is a hack I learned from my marathon trainings.
 Drinking a little more than enough a day or two before you go is a great thing to fill up.

 And get used to take small sips in between before you actually get thirsty, this will help you stay hydrated.
 So a bottle that can get attached to your backpack is making that easy for you (or a drinking bladder) because you can reach it easily while you go.

 But now, how can you actually calculate how much water you should bring for a day hike?